 There is no place where Almah is used that you can prove the woman refereed to is not a Virgin.
 With Bethulah it's questionable a couple times it's used.
 Like Isaiah 47 using it of symbolic Babylon, in Chapter 23 of Isaiah as well where Tyre is the Bethulah daughter of Zidon.
 But those are poetic rather then literal contexts (they refer to cities and/or their populations, not individuals), so more or less irrelevant to how to generally define the word.

 Some will use certain outside The Bible uses of words similar to Bethulah in other Semitic languages like Akkadian or Aramaic to prove it's lack of virginity.
 Words in similar languages are similar but still different, and besides those examples they use come from bizarre Pagan myths where words are often used in ways that contradict their proper meaning, or at least bend it.
 Regardless there is in fact no proof that Anath was ever viewed as Baal's wife, that's just something people like to infer.
+Nor to her having children, the reference to her "bearing" a helfer is just referring to her carrying it.

 Both are used of Rebekkah in Genesis 24, seemingly as synonyms.
 Na'arah is also used of her.